 If you have a Speedlite, why not try some DIY.
 Store bought modifiers can be expensive to buy, and you might find you don’t use them all the time.

-Creating them at home means that you get to try different ways to light your portraits without spending a lot of money.
-You can try before you buy, or just keep the ones you made.
+Creating them at home means that you get to try different ways to light your portraits.
+All without spending a lot of money.
+You can try before you buy, or keep the ones you made.

 Other Optional Gear

-When you build your portrait photography studio, don’t look only into photographic materials, but consider getting some everyday accessories that will make your life easier:
+When you build your portrait home photography studio, don’t look only into photography materials.
+Consider getting these everyday accessories that will make your life easier:

-- Step ladders – Ladders are useful to change your point of view on your model, but also to easily change the orientation and settings of your lights.
+Step ladders – Ladders are useful to change your point of view on your model.
+But also to change the orientation and settings of your lights.

-- Fans – A fan can be used to introduce some motion into your portrait (think wind-blown hair or clothes), but they can also be used to make it comfortable to work in hot studios.
-Continuous studio lights and strobes with modelling light generate a fair amount of heat, so a fan can help provide some comfort.
+Fans – A fan can introduce some motion into your portrait (think wind-blown hair or clothes).
+But they can also make it comfortable to work in hot studios.
+Continuous studio lights and strobes with modelling light generate a fair amount of heat.
+A fan can help provide some comfort.
 (In a small studio, you may prefer to use small speed lights.)

-- Extensions and power strips – If you use studio lights other than portable lights, think about getting extension cords and power strips so that you have multiple places to plug in your lighting equipment.
+Extensions and power strips – If you use studio lights other than portable lights, think about getting extension cords and power strips.
+You’ll need space to plug in your lighting equipment.

-- Furniture – If you are going to do portraits larger than headshots, you should consider having some pieces of furniture around.
+Furniture – If you are going to do portraits larger than headshots, you should consider having some furniture around.
 Chairs and stools are must-haves.

 ‘After spending some quality time introducing my oldest son to Space Jam, I got inspired to do a portrait session.
 I have parquet in the living room, so I naturally turned it into a basketball court.’ — Andrea Minoia